-13. APPENDIX A: Placement 2 Tasks & Contact Time
+13. APPENDIX A: Placement 3 Tasks & Contact Time

-Placement 2 Structured Task Proposals and Contact Time Increments.
+Placement 3 Structured Task Proposals and Contact Time Increments

-- Planning and delivery of lessons throughout placement 2 should show build from the experience of placement 1 and independence and confidence to consider the needs of all learners, integrate formative assessment, and the use of a wide variety of pedagogical approaches, including individual and collaborative approaches. - This task structure proposal gives an overview of key tasks, however the full list of expected standards/main features/indicators for placement 2 can be found in section 2.6 of this handbook.
+- Planning and delivery of lessons throughout placement 3 should show an increasing ability to consider the needs of all learners, integrate formative assessment, and the use of a wide variety of pedagogical approaches, including individual and collaborative approaches. - This task structure proposal gives an overview of key tasks, however the full list of expected standards/main features/indicators for placement 3 can be found in section 2.7 of this handbook.